 If you have an active client, here are some of my favorite ideas:

 If you are interested in becoming a member of Speech Therapy Talk Services, check it out here.
 You have access to ALL my current materials and any new materials that I make.
-It is only $7 per month, seriously!
+It is HONESTLY AFFORDABLE!

 I will even take requests!
 If there is something that you need, please let me know.